sys1169/Hao_Portfolio/Crypto_Analysis_Prediction.md

 As someone diving into the crypto world with a genuine interest, this project is about exploring beyond the usual analyses, uncovering real-time insights and predicting trends that aren't readily available through standard tools.

 ## Objective
 i.
-To capture real-time crypto prices data, refresh every minute
+To capture real-time crypto prices data, refresh every minute.
 ii.
-To visualize price trend of top 15 cryptocurrency in past 90 days
+To visualize crypto price trend and understand current market sentiment.
 iii.
-To predict the bitcoin price in next 3 months
+To predict the bitcoin price in next 3 months.

 ## 1. Set up real-time Crypto Data
 url = https://coinmarketcap.com/api/